miraclelinux/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name: Haruki TSURUMOTO
-- Position:
+- Position: Senior Engineer
-- Email address:
+- Email address: haruki.tsurumoto@miraclelinux.com
-- PGP key fingerprint:
+- PGP key fingerprint: FEA2 980F F1B1 FA08 4A8D  FD4E D652 34EE E8B6 B283

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably